Abimbolu/AFCON-23-Analysis/README.md

 -   Pandas

 ### Exploratory Data Analysis
-Please go through the query files attached,below are some key insights
+This was performed using SQL queries.Please go through the query files attached,below are some key insights

 Finalist: Nigeria and Ivory Coast

 Winner: Ivory Coast

+### Data visualization
+This was perfomed using Power bi, to visualize the queries output